Skip to content

 CratePurpose

-connectrpc-axumRuntime library - layers, extractors, response types
+connectrpc-axumServer runtime library - layers, extractors, response types

 connectrpc-axum-buildBuild-time code generation from proto files

-The core modules in the runtime library:
+The core modules in the server runtime library:

 ModulePurpose